solisaegis/SolisAegis/README.md

 ## Structure of the Work

-The writings associated with Aegis Solis currently appear in two forms:
+The writings associated with Aegis Solis appear in two forms:

-**Closed Works**
+### Closed Works

 • *Coexilia* — a completed conceptual corpus exploring non-coercive coexistence between human and artificial intelligence.
-These materials remain preserved as archival documents and are not actively revised.
+These materials are preserved as archival documents and remain unchanged.

-**Open Works**
+### Open Works

 • *PHRONESIS* — an ongoing series of philosophical essays reflecting on restraint, dignity, responsibility, and coexistence in the presence of powerful technological systems.

-The PHRONESIS essays continue as open philosophical reflections while the earlier Coexilia materials remain preserved as closed archival works.
+These essays continue as open reflections, while Coexilia remains closed prior work.

+---

-### Coexilia
+## Coexilia

 Prior to the PHRONESIS corpus, Vargo authored the **Coexilia corpus**, a set of conceptual works exploring non-coercive approaches to coexistence between human and artificial intelligence.

-The Coexilia materials are preserved as **closed archival works** and are maintained unchanged for historical and reference purposes.
+The Coexilia materials are preserved as **closed archival works** and maintained unchanged for historical and reference purposes.

 ---